 Many of our patients who struggle with gynecomastia already maintain a healthy diet and a regular exercise routine.
 Just as […]

-Men who are affected by a condition known as gynecomastia – a buildup of excess fat or tissue in the breasts which creates an enlarged appearance – can often successfully address their concerns with advanced male breast reduction procedures.
+Men who are affected by a condition known as gynecomastia – a buildup of excess fat and/or breast tissue in the chest – can often successfully address their concerns with advanced male breast reduction procedures.
 Our board-certified plastic surgeon, Dr. Semira Bayati, offers a number of surgical treatment options that can give the chest a flatter appearance and help reduce both the physical and emotional effects this very common condition can cause.

 - What Is Gynecomastia?